Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 - Fixed a rare issue that would make !Custom camera and photo camera to have a resolution of 1x1.
 (What you can't play with just 1 pixel?
 Skill issue.)
 - Fixed some cases where the vanilla game camera could get stuck
 - Attempted to fix an issue making the camera rotate on its own, without the user's input.

+## 1.2.7
+- Added new optional health bar/buff display on nameplates, replacing the vanilla one.
+This can be activated in the sudo player settings.
+This is a work in progress.
+- Fixed photo mode roll resetting when tweaking unrelated settings.